hsusak/hsusak/README.md

 # Hrvoje Šušak
 I am Hrvoje from Croatia and I do content on Design and Development.
-My current primary role is core data warehouse (DW) team leader in finance sector (UniCredit Group), upgrading my experience in that way as well.
+My current primary role is core data warehouse (DW) team leader in finance sector (UniCredit Group), developing management skills as well.
 Stil, my real passion is design process in general: from development part (IT process improvements, automatizations) to various designs (frontend, data visualisation, websites).
-Enjoy creativity in any aspect.
+I enjoy creativity in any aspect.
 If you want ask, comment or just be in touch, you can reach me at hsusak@yahoo.com.
 Take care! 😉

 ## Key Skills:
 - Programm Languages: SQL / SAS / VBA